khalti/docs.khalti.com/content/checkout/android.md

-# Android SDK

 Documentation of Khalti checkout for android

 ## Installation
 Add the following line to `dependency` section in `build.gradle` file

 ```
-compile 'com.khalti:khalti-android:1.2.5'
+compile 'com.khalti:khalti-android:1.2.8'
 ```
 It is recommended that you update your support libraries to the latest version.
 However, if you're unable to update the libraries add the following line instead.

 ```
-compile ('com.khalti:khalti-android:1.2.5') {
+compile ('com.khalti:khalti-android:1.2.8') {
         transitive = true
     }
 ```
 Note : We recommend you to use the latest version of `Build tools` and `Support libraries` for maximum compatibility.

-In order to build and run this project, please use `Android Studio 3` and please note that the minimum `Build tools` and `Support libraries` version should be `27`.
+In order to build and run this project, please use `Android Studio 3` and please note that the minimum `Build tools` and `Support libraries` version should be `28`.

 ```
-compileSdkVersion 27
+compileSdkVersion 29
-buildToolsVersion '27.0.3'
+buildToolsVersion '29.0.0'

-compile 'com.android.support:appcompat-v7:27.0.2'
+compile 'com.android.support:appcompat-v7:28.0.0'
 ```

-In order to add support library 27, add the Google's maven url in `build.gradle`
+In order to add support library 28, add the Google's maven url in `build.gradle`

 ```
 repositories {